gjaskiewicz/loganalyzer/README.md

 As output there is produced runnable jar.

 ## Running
-In order to invoke log analyzer run.
+In order to invoke log analyzer run:
 ```
   java -jar build/lib/logalert.jar [FILE]
 ```